micahwoods/micahwoods.github.io/_posts/2018-09-23-catching-up-on-reading-heat-stress.md

 tags: [bentgrass, temperature, japan]
 ---

 I've been writing a monthly column for *[Golf Course Seminar](http://www.blog.asianturfgrass.com/2016/06/99-article-titles.html)* (ゴルフ場セミナー) since May of 2008.
 The articles are usually 2 pages.
-I wrote a couple 4 pages articles when [マイカの時間 The BOOK](https://www.amazon.co.jp/dp/4772841725/ref=cm_sw_r_cp_ep_dp_U-eyAbHH25ZNN) was published last year.
+I wrote a couple 4 page articles when [マイカの時間 The BOOK](https://www.amazon.co.jp/dp/4772841725/ref=cm_sw_r_cp_ep_dp_U-eyAbHH25ZNN) was published last year.
 But the first time I've written a 3 page article was for the September 2018 issue.

 The topic was a 12 point checklist for creeping bentgrass heat stress.
 Most golf courses in Japan have creeping bentgrass greens, and the summer of 2018 had record-setting high temperatures.
 I wrote about these things: